In this article, We will discuss what is an eCommerce website, the Types of E-commerce websites/apps, and how to test an E-commerce Website here.

-From a longer perspective, every website on the internet is the eCommerce Website.
-It can be a platform, it can be a marketplace, it can be a portal, it can be apps, it can be an entertainment website, a shopping website, an online courses website, and an online degree college.
+From a longer perspective, every website on the internet is an eCommerce Website.
+It can be a platform, it can be a marketplace, it can be a portal, it can be an app, it can be an entertainment website, a shopping website, an online courses website, and an online degree college.

 1) B2B (business to business) Ecommerce